bas/ld-books/README.md

 # ld-books

 This is a simple single page web app developed using nextjs.
+It shows a list of staff picked books.

 To enable featue flagging add the Client-side ID: